 Amex Membership Rewards points DO NOT transfer to American Airlines

-American Express has three Oneworld alliance transfer partners.
+American Express has four Oneworld alliance transfer partners.
 Since American Airlines is part of the Oneworld alliance, these programs can book American Airlines award tickets:

 - Cathay Pacific (CX) Asia Miles

 - British Airways (BA) Executive Club